Teaching-Accessibility/course-project-colorguide/README.md

 2. In Chrome, go to this link: `chrome://extensions`, and switch to developer mode (toggle button in upper right hand corner)

-3. Press `Load Unpacked` button and select the cloned repo folder
+3. Click `Load Unpacked` button and select the cloned repo folder

 4. On Mac and Windows, press `Alt Shift W` to run the extension.
 Or, select the extension under the puzzle piece icon on the taskbar of Chrome and click the "Open/close the color selector" button.